 The Best Places to Visit in Sussex

-Now divided into West Sussex and East Sussex, the historic county of Sussex is rich in heritage, culture, stunning views, great houses, fascinating towns, vast landscapes and wonderful places to explore.
+Sussex is gorgeous!
+Better than that, it’s packed with wonderful things to do, great food and drink and hopelessly pretty villages and towns.
+Now divided into West Sussex and East Sussex, the historic county of Sussex is a wonderful place to explore.
 In fact, you could spend a lifetime here and probably not discover it all.
 But if you visit all or indeed most of our best places to visit in Sussex, you’ll start to get an idea of what an incredible county Sussex really is!
+And it’s only an hour from London.

 The South Downs